allenmathew/writeup/avactf-2020/README.md

                                                                                                            $______=$____($______);                                        $___=$____($___);                                  $_____=$___('$___',$______);
         $_____($____($___________));
 ```

-Finally, decoding the above b64 text gave the actual source
+Finally, decoding the above b64 text gave the actual source.

 ```php
 print("Please specify the name of the file to output via the filename GET parameter.
 For example: filename=example.txt");
 print("<p>");